-This document, in conjunction with the University Faculty Manual, constitutes a uniform set of procedures to be followed by the Tenure and Promotion Committee within the Department of Instruction and Teacher Education in the College of Education as it makes recommendations for tenure and promotion through appropriate channels to the University Committee on Tenure and Promotion.
+This document, in conjunction with the University's Faculty Manual and guidelines established by the University Tenure and Promotion Committee, constitutes a uniform set of procedures to be followed by the Tenure and Promotion Committee within the Department of Instruction and Teacher Education in the College of Education as it makes recommendations for tenure and promotion through appropriate channels to the University Committee on Tenure and Promotion.
 This process will be accomplished by the Tenure and Promotion Committee herein described.